Protecting Workers During Winter

 - The inner layer must provide insulation and be able to repel moisture from the skin.

-- Thermal underwear from polyester is recommended.
+- Polyester thermal underwear is recommended.

 - External layers should be easily detachable.